 Your application is considered received once an automatic confirmation has been sent to you by email.

-Applicants will be notified of the Selection Committee’s decision regarding their application by April 12, 2019.
+Applicants will be notified of the Selection Committee’s decision regarding their application by the end of May.
 The Selection Committee will base its decision on academic criteria and on the documents submitted along with the application.

 Who can apply?

 - Students: a person who can prove his/her affiliation to a higher education Institution during at least the first semester of the current year is considered a student.